 Spotify privacy tips

 If you want to know the extent of the info Spotify has on you, you can also download it in the privacy settings.
-The entire process can take up to 30 days, and once finished your data will be delivered to your email address.
+The entire process can take up to 30 days, and once finished, and your data will be delivered to your email address.

 All of Spotify’s privacy settings are located in the same place in account settings.
 Here’s how to access them.